 For developments that may give rise to significant environmental impact, an Environmental Impact Assessment (EIA), under the Town and Country Planning (EIA) (Scotland) Regulations 2017 for terrestrial projects, or the Marine Works (EIA) (Scotland) Regulations 2017 for marine projects, may be required.
 The competent authorities are Marine Scotland (for marine licensing) and North Ayrshire Council (for planning).
 In some cases, EIA may be required under both of these Regulations.
 Owners and occupiers of land within an SSSI must apply to NatureScot for consent to carry out certain operations.
 Developments within SSSIs are subject to policy stipulated within the Scottish Planning Policy (2014) (The Scottish Government, 2014).

-We have engaged with a third party to review the biodiversity on site and provide recommendations for site management going forward.
-We will also be developing some recommendations for those developing on site on how they can integrate elements into their design to complement the wider site.
+In accordance with Policy 14 of LDP2 we have engaged with a third party to review the biodiversity on site and provide recommendations for site management going forward.
+We are also developing some recommendations for those developing on site on how they can integrate elements into their design to complement the wider site as 'landscape principals'.
 This is likely to include recommendations on plants, SuDS, habitat creation (bird/bat boxes etc), orientation and style and consideration for the dark skies / low impact lighting etc. For example these will include: